StevenBlack/intl/readme.md

 <td><strong>The language of some things in VFP cannot be controlled.</strong></td>
 <td><ul>
 <li>
-<p><em><strong>Some vfp services aren't designed for multi-locale use</strong></em>, like the Relational Integrity (ri) builder.
+<p><em><strong>Some VFP services aren't designed for multi-locale use</strong></em>, like the Relational Integrity (ri) builder.
 The ri builder is dependent on FoxPro functions that return character strings that vary with the localized version of FoxPro.</p>
 </li>
 </ul></td>
 </tr>